 By the time the analytic team turns around new requests, oftentimes the department has already moved on and the business need has evolved or changed.
 The analytic team is constantly playing a catch-up game where they’re never quite meeting the needs of their users because the business need for healthcare analytics is evolving at a faster pace than the ability for the team to turn around a new solution.

 Homegrown EDW infrastructures and tools typically result in analysts spending 80 percent of their time prepping, cleansing, and consolidating data instead of performing actual analysis.
 This translates to needing as many as four analysts to accomplish what one analyst could do when working with a modern enterprise analytics platform with fully integrated tools.
-A modern healthcare analytics platform and data architecture would flip the ratio to analysts spending 80 percent of their time performing analysis vs. getting data prepared for analytic use.
+A modern platform and data architecture would flip the ratio to analysts spending 80 percent of their time performing analysis vs. getting data prepared for analytic use.

 Another factor in analytic operations failing to keep pace with the needs of the organization is that many health systems are increasingly involved in merger and acquisition activities.
 Whether the health system is buying a community hospital or acquiring a new physician practice, the analytics team must rapidly integrate the acquired data sources in order to bring the new business into a consolidated analytics realm.
-Homegrown healthcare analytics platforms present a challenge for this type of rapid integration because they are not equipped to quickly take on new data sources.
+Homegrown infrastructures present a challenge for this type of rapid integration because they are not equipped to quickly take on new data sources.
 Analysts must create new, complicated processes in short periods of time.
 What often happens is data architects and analysts end up doing just enough detail work to bring those source systems of data into their data warehouse rather than doing the integration work at an analytic level inside the data warehouse.